reearth/quickjs-emscripten-sync/README.md

 });
 ```

 Instead of a string, you can also pass a QuickJSHandle directly.
-In that case, however, you have to dispose of them manually when destroying the VM.
+In that case, however, you have to dispose of them manually when destroying the context.

 #### `dispose()`

 Dispose of the arena and managed handles.
-This method won't dispose the VM itself, so the VM has to be disposed of manually.
+This method won't dispose the context itself, so the context has to be disposed of manually.

 #### `evalCode<T = any>(code: string): T | undefined`

-Evaluate JS code in the VM and get the result as an object on the host side.
+Evaluate JS code in the context and get the result as an object on the host side.
 It also converts and re-throws error objects when an error is thrown during evaluation.

 #### `executePendingJobs(): number`

-Almost same as `vm.executePendingJobs()`, but it converts and re-throws error objects when an error is thrown during evaluation.
+Almost same as `ctx.runtime.executePendingJobs()`, but it converts and re-throws error objects when an error is thrown during evaluation.

 #### `expose(obj: { [k: string]: any })`

-Expose objects as global objects in the VM.
+Expose objects as global objects in the context.

-By default, exposed objects are not synchronized between the host and the VM.
+By default, exposed objects are not synchronized between the host and the context.
 If you want to sync an objects, first wrap the object with `sync` method, and then expose the wrapped object.

 #### `sync<T>(target: T): T`

-Enables sync for the object between the host and the VM and returns objects wrapped with proxies.
+Enables sync for the object between the host and the context and returns objects wrapped with proxies.

-The return value is necessary in order to reflect changes to the object from the host to the VM.
+The return value is necessary in order to reflect changes to the object from the host to the context.
 Please note that setting a value in the field or deleting a field in the original object will not synchronize it.

 #### `register(target: any, code: string | QuickJSHandle)`

-Register a pair of objects that will be considered the same between the host and the QuickJS VM.
+Register a pair of objects that will be considered the same between the host and the QuickJS context.

 #### `unregisterAll(targets: Iterable<[any, string | QuickJSHandle]>)`